-Figure 19.38 Set flags from the Profile Plot toolbox on the Results ribbon
+Figure 20.44 Set flags from the Profile Plot toolbox on the Results ribbon

-Click on the starting node for the profile path.
+- Click on the starting node for the profile path.
 This will place a small flag next to the node along with the number of the flag.
 Continue setting flags on the result map until the path is well-defined.
-Having both point (i.e. node) and line (i.e. link) result features on a result map helps with pathsetting.

-- Finally, click on 'Draw profile' on the Profile Plot toolbox.
-This will create a new profile plot on a profile plot form.
-Note that the created profile plot will only initially feature model elements. - Result items will have to be added to view result items on the profile plot (see "Profile Plot with Results" on page 296).
+Having both point (i.e. node) and line (i.e. link) result features on a result map helps with pathsetting. - Finally, click on 'Draw profile' on the Profile Plot toolbox.
+This will create a new profile plot on a profile plot form. - Default items are added when creating the profile plot.
+Other result items may be added as described in the "Profile Plot with Results" on page 339.

-Note that the Profile Plot tab on the Result Items dialog is only used for adding result items to existing profile plots and not for creating new profile plots (Figure 19.39).
+Note that the Profile Plot tab on the Result Items dialog is only used for adding result items to existing profile plots and not for creating new profile plots (Figure 20.45).